Demo site

 Dataset and Sampling

-The dataset is split based-on signer identity rather than individual images, ensuring that no signature from a given signer appears in both training and testing sets.
-This prevents leakage of testing image into training and enforces subject-independent evaluation.
+The dataset was split based on signer identity rather than individual images, ensuring that no signature from a given signer appeared in both training and testing sets.
+This method of splitting prevents the leakage of testing images into training and enforces subject-independent evaluation.

 The resulting batch size is: